WHAT CONSTITUTES AN INDICTABLE OFFENSE IN NEW JERSEY?

 - Certain drug offenses

 CONTACT MALLON & TRANGER

 We offer a free initial consultation to people in New Jersey who have been charged with a crime.
 For a private meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.